California Red-Sided gartersnake

 The California red-sided gartersnake feeds mainly on small mammals, amphibians, fish, reptiles, slugs, earthworms, leeches, birds and birds eggs.

-The mating season of the species occurs in the spring and maybe, autumn.
-They are a viviparous snake species and give birth to live baby snakes.
+The mating season of the species occurs in the early spring and maybe, autumn.
+They are a viviparous snake species and females give birth to live baby snakes.
+The clutch size typically ranges from 8 to 20 young.

 Conservation / Threats

-The habitat loss and overcollection for the pet trade (they are very popular as pets) are the biggest threats to garter snakes.
+The habitat loss and overcollection for the pet trade (they are very popular as pets) are the biggest threats to most garter snake species.

 Did You Know?